Namit-Rana6/CpuSimProjects/README.md

 # CpuSimProjects
-# Semester One CPU Simulator

-Welcome to my Semester One CPU Simulator repository!
+Welcome to my CPU Simulator repository!
 This project encompasses a comprehensive set of assembly language programs designed to simulate various aspects of a CPU based on a specific architecture.
 Each project is aimed at implementing different functionalities to create a holistic understanding of the instruction cycle and register operations.

 ## Projects Overview